-The damages that can be recovered in a wrongful death case include economic damages, such as medical costs, funeral costs, the loss of the decedent’s financial contributions, and non-economic damages that can include compensation for grief and the loss of companionship.
+The damages that can be recovered in a wrongful death case include economic damages, such as medical costs, funeral costs, the loss of the decedent’s financial contributions, and non-economic damages that can consist of compensation for grief and the loss of companionship.
 In some cases, punitive damages can be recovered, as well.

 Wrongful death lawsuits are filed by the surviving family members of a person who suffered death because of another individual's negligence or reckless behavior.